gasfreeio/gasfree-sdk-swift/README.md

-# gasfree-sdk-swift
+# tronlink-gasfree-sdk-swift

-gasfree-sdk-swift is a toolkit designed by TronLink to enable seamless integration with the gasFree transfer service.
+tronlink-gasfree-sdk-swift is a toolkit designed by TronLink to enable seamless integration with the GasFree transfer service.
 It offers a collection of utility classes and methods to streamline development and integration efficiency for iOS apps.

+Please note that this SDK is developed by TronLink and not officially provided by GasFree.
+For official information, please visit [gasfree.io](https://gasfree.io).

 Key Features:
 - Generate gasFree Addresses from User Addresses